-- As of the Spring Equinox 382YE, the Jotun orcs control Liath's Ring, Liaven's Glen, Western Scout and Beacon Point.
-The Navarr occupy West Ranging.
+- As of the Summer Solstice 383YE, the Jotun orcs control Liath's Ring, Liaven's Glen, Western Scout and Beacon Point.
+The Navarr occupy West Ranging and West Wood.
 The Vallorn occupies Liath's Heart.
 The territory is under the control of the Jotun.

 - The Paths of Lan Thúven allow Navarr armies to treat West Ranging and Western Scout as if they are adjacent regions.

 - To reclaim Liathaven, the Empire needs to hold four of the seven regions.

 - After the Winter Solstice 381YE, the region of West Ranging lost the forest quality as a consequence of the hungry fires of the eternal Surut.